maeganelliott/CCCH_KCH_distribution/README.md

 ## CCCH_KCH_distribution
  Public respository for R code used to assess the effects of landscape change on the distributions of the Clear Creek and Klaza caribou herds in the Yukon, Canada, for M. Elliott's MSc Thesis.
- The Thesis is available here:
+ A link to the Thesis will be added once it is available online.

 ###########################################################################################################
 Overview: